Mana Aghaee: Career

 Mana Aghaee has a M.A. degree in Iranian languages from Uppsala University, Sweden, and is a specialist in modern Persian literature.

 She regularly contributes to Persian literary journals and magazines inside and outside of Iran.
 Her poems have also been translated into several languages, among them, English, Swedish, Turkish, Arabic, Sorani and German.

 Mana Aghaee is a pioneer writer in Persian of short form poetry, Haiku and Tanka, originally from Japan.
 She has also contributed to introducing Swedish as well as Persian poetry, especially poetry from Japan and Korea, in Persian.

 She was the founder and co-producer of Sherophone, the first biweekly podcast of Persian poetry in 2010.

 Reception

-Mana Aghaee's poems has been well received in Iran and among the Iranian diaspora, and her name stands out together with a few others: "Among other modern Iranian poetesses the names of Parvin Etesami, Forugh Farrokhzad, Simin Behbahani, Mana Aghaee, and Ziba Karbasi, among others, stand out."
+Mana Aghaee has been described as being "among the most prolific and accomplished poets of the Iranian diaspora".
+Her poems has been well received in Iran and are regularly published in literary magazines and websites, and broadcast on radio.
+Among female poets her name stands out together with a few others: "Among other modern Iranian poetesses the names of Parvin Etesami, Forugh Farrokhzad, Simin Behbahani, Mana Aghaee, and Ziba Karbasi, among others, stand out."